Minangkabau International Airport: Taxi

 Passengers are encouraged to use metered taxi to avoid scams.
 Taxis are available anytime at the taxi parking area.
 They are usually available from 07:00 AM to 22:30 PM.

 Train

 A 3.9 km railway connecting the nearby Duku Station to the newly built Minangkabau International Airport Station was inaugurated by President Joko Widodo on 21 May 2018.
 From Duku Station, the railway continues to Padang Station.
-It is the third airport rail link in Indonesia after Kualanamu Airport Rail Link and Soekarno–Hatta Airport Rail Link.
+It is the third airport rail link in Indonesia after Kualanamu Airport Rail Link and Soekarno–Hatta Airport Commuter Line.